openvinotoolkit/datumaro/docs/formats/coco_user_manual.md

 - `--save-images` allow to export dataset with saving images (by default `False`);
-- `--image-ext IMAGE_EXT` allow to specify image extension for exporting dataset (by default `.png`);
+- `--image-ext IMAGE_EXT` allow to specify image extension for exporting dataset (by default - keep original or use `.jpg`, if none);
 - `--segmentation-mode MODE` allow to specify save mode for instance segmentation:
     - 'guess': guess the mode for each instance (using 'is_crowd' attribute as hint)
     - 'polygons': save polygons( merge and convert masks, prefer polygons)
     - 'mask': save masks (merge and convert polygons, prefer masks) (by default `guess`);
-- `--crop-covered` allow torop covered segments so that background objects segmentation was more accurate (by default `False`);
+-  `--crop-covered` allow to crop covered segments so that background objects segmentation was more accurate (by default `False`);
 - `--allow-attributes ALLOW_ATTRIBUTES` allow export of attributes (by default `True`);